pydio/pydio-doc-developer-guide/1_cells_internals/1-microservices/3-communication.md

-Communication between services can be using various transport methods described below.
+Communication between services is generally achieved using one of the below transport methods:

 ### gRPC